De novo synthesis: DNA

 De novo DNA synthesis refers to the synthetic creation of DNA rather than assembly or modification of natural precursor template DNA sequences.
-Initial oligonucleotide synthesis is followed by artificial gene synthesis, and finally by a process cloning, error correction, and verification, which often involves cloning the genes into plasmids into Escherichia coli or yeast.
+Initial oligonucleotide synthesis is followed by artificial gene synthesis, and finally by a process of cloning, error correction, and verification, which often involves cloning the genes into plasmids in Escherichia coli or yeast.

 Primase is an RNA polymerase, and it can add a primer to an existing strand awaiting replication.
 DNA polymerase cannot add primers, and therefore, needs primase to add the primer de novo.